 - has a learning difficulty or disability and needs help with their next steps

 Every pupil, and their parents/carers, should have access to good quality information about future study options and labour market opportunities.
 The National Careers Service offers information and professional advice about education, training and work to adults and young people aged 13 years and over.
 Pupils and their parents/carers can access support via a website, helpline and web chat.
-For more information see:
+For more information see the websites listed below: